E. Álvarez‐Ayuso

 About E. Álvarez‐Ayuso

 E. Álvarez‐Ayuso is a scholar working on Environmental Chemistry, Geochemistry and Petrology and Pollution, having authored 50 papers that have together received 3.1k indexed citations.
-Recurring topics across this work include Heavy metals in environment (20 papers), Mine drainage and remediation techniques (19 papers) and Arsenic contamination and mitigation (18 papers).
+Recurring topics across this work include Heavy metals in environment (20 papers), Mine drainage and remediation techniques (19 papers), Arsenic contamination and mitigation (18 papers), Coal and Its By-products (12 papers), Layered Double Hydroxides Synthesis and Applications (7 papers), Recycling and utilization of industrial and municipal waste in materials production (7 papers), Clay minerals and soil interactions (6 papers) and Adsorption and biosorption for pollutant removal (6 papers).
 The work is most often cited by research in Pollution (848 citations), Geochemistry and Petrology (425 citations) and Water Science and Technology (1.0k citations).
 E. Álvarez‐Ayuso has collaborated with scholars based in Spain, Netherlands and France.
 Frequent co-authors include A. Garcı́a-Sánchez, Xavier Querol, Ascensión Murciego Murciego, Henk Nugteren, Patricia Abad-Valle, Alfredo Tomás, I. Santa Regina, Antonio-Javier García-Sánchez, Andrés Alástuey and F. Plana.
-Their work appears in journals such as The Science of The Total Environment, Water Research and Journal of Hazardous Materials.
+Their work appears in journals such as Journal of Hazardous Materials, Chemosphere, The Science of The Total Environment, Water Research and Clays and Clay Minerals.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.